Obsidian Meaning, Properties, Facts and Photos

-Some of the finest obsidian forms beneath the surface of the earth as molten magma seeps between fractures in rocks.
-These tend to be close to the vent of the volcano.
+Some of the finest obsidian forms beneath the surface of Earth as magma seeps between fractures in rocks.
+This tends to occur close to the vent of the volcano.
 The glass that subsequently forms will often be free from dirt, ash and other impurities.

 Most magma contains at least 70% silicon dioxide which is the main constituent of obsidian.

-The way obsidian breaks is similar to glass.
+The way obsidian breaks is very similar to glass.
 The correct term for this type of break is a conchoidal fracture.